• Skip to primary navigation

 However, the pressure cooker is a different story.

-When the Instant Pot trend came on the food scene, I didn't rush out to buy one.
-I have had a traditional pressure cooker since the 90s.
-I use my pressure cooker all the time to make recipes like my super quick weeknight bolognese.
-There really is no other way to get that much flavor into a dish so quickly.
+I always use my pressure cooker to make recipes like my super quick weeknight bolognese.
+There is no other way to get that much flavor into a dish so quickly.

 To test it out, I borrowed my friends to test it out.
 I fell in love with it.

 Traditional pressure cookers can be intimidating.
 They make a loud sound, and you do have to use good old fashioned kitchen instincts to make sure you get your stew or meat just right.
-The set it and forget it design of the Instant Pot makes pressure cooking a breeze!
+The set it and forget it design of the Instant Pot (affiliate link)makes pressure cooking a breeze!
 The fact that you can brown your meat and then deglaze that pan was what convinced me to give it a try.

 Enter the Mealthy CrispLid

-At my last Food bloggers conference, I was introduced to Mealthy.
+At my last Food Bloggers conference, I was introduced to Mealthy.

 I was asked to test a few recipes with their new CrispLid.
 I was super excited to get started on recipe testing.
 These Healthy Battered Fish Tacos were the first on my list

-The remarkable thing about Mealthy's CrispLid is that it fits on an Instant Pot so if you do not have the Mealthy brand pressure cooker, no worries this lid will fit just fine on your Instant Pot.
+The remarkable thing about Mealthy’s CrispLid is that it fits on an Instant Pot (affiliate link) so if you do not have the Mealthy brand pressure cooker, no worries this lid will fit just fine on your Instant Pot.

 Mealthy Crisplid turns your Instant Pot into an airfryer.